-Join your colleagues and NASW staff for a free question and answer session for NASW members, held every third Wednesday of the month from January through November, from noon to 1 pm ET.
+NASW members, join your colleagues and NASW staff for a free question and answer session, held every other third Wednesday of the month from noon to 1 pm ET.

 Social Work, the premier journal of the profession, is free for NASW members.